anush47/SalaryApp/docs/refactor_plan.md

 - [ ] All existing functionality is preserved
 - [ ] Error states are properly handled
 - [ ] Performance is maintained or improved
+- [ ] Schema validation works as expected
+- [ ] Service layer methods handle edge cases properly
+- [ ] Response structure is consistent across all endpoints
+- [ ] Type safety is maintained throughout the application

 ## 7. Benefits of Refactoring

+- **Modular Architecture**: Fully separated concerns with dedicated files for schemas, types, services, and routes
+- **Consistent API Response Structure**: All endpoints follow the same format with success, data, message, error, and meta fields
+- **Enhanced Type Safety**: Proper TypeScript interfaces and Zod schema validation
+- **Separation of Concerns**: Clear separation between route handling, business logic, validation, and type definitions
+- **Centralized Authentication and Authorization**: Consistent middleware implementation
-- Consistent API response structure across all endpoints
+- **Improved Error Handling and Logging**: Standardized approach across all endpoints
-- Separation of concerns (business logic vs route handling)
-- Centralized authentication and authorization
-- Improved error handling and logging
-- Better maintainability and testability
+- **Better Maintainability and Testability**: Modular components are easier to maintain and test
-- Scalable architecture for future development
+- **Scalable Architecture**: Foundation for future development with consistent patterns
+- **Reduced Code Duplication**: Shared schemas and types eliminate redundancy
+- **Enhanced Developer Experience**: Clear file structure and predictable patterns